JFY2021 GGP “The Project for the Procurement of Radio Broadcasting Equipment to Division of Media

 The national radio has a broadcasting studio in Meyuns and a transmitting station in Malakal.
 However, one of the two transmission systems in the station cannot be used now because some of the key machines and devices including transmission antennas have been damaged and deteriorated.
 In the event of a natural disaster heavily damaging the facilities and equipment, the studio cannot continue its broadcast because it does not have any portable broadcasting equipment for temporary broadcasts outside of the studio.
 When the frequency and severity of natural disasters hitting Palau have increased in recent years as exemplified by Typhoon Surigae last April, the national radio has a significant risk in maintaining its broadcast in case of emergencies.

-To help Palau address this critical issue, the Embassy of Japan has decided to provide a grant aid worth $73,925 to renovate 36 devices including FM antennas and portable broadcasting equipment through Japan’s Grant Assistance for Grassroots Human Security Projects (GGP).
+To help Palau address this critical issue, the Embassy of Japan has decided to provide a grant aid worth $73,925 to renovate 36 devices including FM antennas and portable broadcasting equipment through Japan’s Grant Assistance for Grassroots Projects (GGP).
 The studio will be able to introduce redundant transmission systems and temporary broadcasting systems, which will significantly enhance stability of the broadcasts.
 Moreover, this project will enable EPFM to record various new programs by using the renovated broadcasting systems.
 Through these outcomes, the project is expected to enhance resiliency of Palau to natural disasters and sustain lives and livelihoods of residents in the county.

 At the ceremony, Ambassador Karasawa stated, “This is our first support for the national radio in Palau and showcasing Japan’s intensive assistance to Palau in disaster management areas.
 I hope this project will enhance resiliency of Palau to natural disasters and sustain lives and livelihoods of residents in the country.”
 Minister Aitaro stated, “I am deeply grateful for the generous support of the people and government of Japan to benefit lives of all people in Palau.”